Familial inference: tests for hypotheses on a family of centres: Experiments

-This section reports numerical simulations designed to evaluate the finite sample properties of our test.
+This section reports experiments on real and synthetic data.
 To enable these exercises, the test and algorithms described in the preceding sections are implemented in the \texttt{R} package \texttt{familial}.
-For a sample of size $n=200$, \texttt{familial} takes about half a second to perform 1000 bootstraps for a single sample on one core of a modern processor.
+For a sample of size $n=200$, \texttt{familial} takes about half a second to perform 1,000 bootstraps for a single sample on one core of a modern processor.
 Parallelism is also supported.
-Run time scales linearly with the sample size, number of bootstraps, and if parallelized, number of processor cores.
+Run time scales linearly with the sample size, number of bootstraps, and, if parallelised, number of processor cores.